Ryan-Mark Parsons

-Ryan-Mark Parsons (born 4 April 2000) is a British media personality, columnist, commentator, and political advisor.
+Ryan-Mark Parsons (born 4 April 2000) is a British media personality, columnist, commentator and political advisor.
 Parsons is best known for being the youngest-ever candidate on the BBC One reality series The Apprentice (2019) and starring in E4's Celebs Go Dating.

 Parsons has also featured in viral and controversial debates on Good Morning Britain.
-In September 2020, he was named a columnist for the Daily Star and later for the Daily Express in 2024, British tabloids.
+In September 2020, he was named a columnist for the Daily Star and later for the Daily Express in 2024, and The Daily Telegraph in 2026.

-Following the 2024 United Kingdom general election, Parsons became a communications advisor to a Shadow Minister and is based in the House of Commons.

 Early life

 Parsons was born on 4 April 2000 in London, United Kingdom.
-He was educated at Babington House School, a private school in Chislehurst, southeast London, and chose not to go to university.
-Before his media career, Parsons was a Brand Ambassador for Gucci in Harrods; alongside internships at the Palace of Westminster, Matrix Chambers, 5 King's Bench Walk, AIG and NHS.
+He was educated at Babington House School, a private school in Chislehurst, southeast London, and claimed that he chose not to go to university.
+Before his media career, Parsons worked at Harrods in retail sales for Gucci as a 'brand ambassador'; alongside internships at the Palace of Westminster, Matrix Chambers, 5 King's Bench Walk, AIG and NHS.